vini-karumuru/QAA/README.md

     Then ```pip install HTSeq```

-8. Find publicly available mouse genome fasta files (we've discussed a few potential dbs over the summer) and generate an alignment database from them.
+8. Find publicly available mouse genome fasta files (Ensemble release 104) and generate an alignment database from them.
 Align the reads to your mouse genomic database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

     *Hint* - you will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.